8afyi/psmouseclicker/README.md

 - `-IdleTimeoutSec <int>`
   - Stop when no user interaction with the clicker occurs for this many seconds.
   - Set to `0` to disable.
 Default: `0` (disabled).
+- `-LifetimeClicksFile <string>`
+  - File used to persist lifetime click totals across runs.
+  - Default: `lifetime-clicks.txt` (stored next to the script by default).

 ## Examples